-2. Create the Filtered view itself in the Contacts list and set a filter on a Company column.
+2. Create the Filtered view itself in the Contacts list and set a filter on the Company column.
 In view settings, a value in the Company column must be equal to the Company column in the Word Reports library.

 3. In the Companies list, select a company, then open JungleDocs and create a new From Existing rule.

 4. Give your rule a name (in our case it's Company Contacts) and set the Word Reports library as a target location (that's where reports will be saved).

 5. Select Custom template, then click Manage custom template and upload the template that you've created in step 1.

 7. Click on the newly created Company Contacts rule, and a document will be generated with all the contacts that belong to the company you selected:

 You can also apply dynamic view for documents created from Small Parts.
 Read the tutorial here.